Bringing home a new adult cat: What you need to know

 3. Allow gradual access to your home

 Limited access in the beginning will help your cat settle in more quickly.
 As you expand access to your home, the cat can slowly expand its ‘universe’ at its own pace.
-Chances are, your new cat will be darting in and out of rooms with confidence before you know it.
+Chances are that your new cat will be darting in and out of rooms with confidence before you know it.

 4. Establish a few routines